 The project is connected to the greater citywide bike network via a southbound Class II bike lane beginning in front of the project site along MacArthur Boulevard, paired with a Class I shared bike lane in the northbound direction.
-Several AC Transit bus routes stop directly in front of the project site on MacArthur Boulevard (Routes 34, 35, and NX3) and the freeway entrance for Interstate 580 is approximately 0.6 miles away.
+Several AC Transit bus routes stop directly in front of the project site on MacArthur Boulevard (Routes 34, 35, and NX3) and the freeway entrance for Interstate 580 is about 0.6 miles away from the site.